crate/cratedb-guide/docs/integrate/postgresql/index.md

 ::::{grid}

-:::{grid-item-card} Tutorial: Use CrateDB Toolkit
+:::{grid-item-card} Load data from PostgreSQL
-:link: postgresql-tutorial
+:link: postgresql-usage
 :link-type: ref
 Load data from PostgreSQL into CrateDB using CrateDB Toolkit.
 :::